mrkamel/search_cop/README.md

 specified attributes to autodetect datatype definitions, etc. This usually works quite fine.
-In case you're using custom table names via `self.table_name = ...` or if a model is associated multiple times, SearchCop however can't infer the class and alias names, e.g.
+In case you're using custom table names via `self.table_name = ...` or if a model is associated multiple times, SearchCop however can't infer the class and SQL alias names, e.g.

 ```ruby
 class Book < ActiveRecord::Base